Arun9650/Arun9650/README.md

 Hi 👋 My name is Arun Kumar
 ===========================

-Blockchain Developer
+Fullstack  Developer
 --------------------

-I am a blockchain developer looking for awesome projects to contribute and have fun.😊😊
+I am a fullstack developer looking for awesome projects to contribute and have fun.😊😊

 * 🌍  I'm based in India
 * ✉️  You can contact me at [arun02580@gmail.com](mailto:arun02580@gmail.com)